Sivanajani/currency-converter/README.md

 ---

 ## 📜 License
-This project is licensed under the [MIT License](LICENSE) MIT License © 2025 Sivanajani Sivakumar
+This project is licensed under the [MIT License](LICENSE) © 2025 Sivanajani Sivakumar

 ---